Singapore Airlines Flight 321: Investigation

+Preliminary report

 Preliminary investigations released by TSIB on 29 May 2024 are based on preliminary analysis of the FDR and CVR.
 These revealed that the turbulence was first encountered at 07:49:21 UTC, the aircraft experienced positive vertical forces fluctuating between 0.44G and 1.57G for about 19 seconds, with an uncommanded increase of aircraft altitude to 37362 feet.
 The turbulence caused the plane to vibrate.
 The autopilot, being engaged, pitched the plane downwards to return to 37000 feet.
 There was also an uncommanded increase in airspeed, which the pilots extended the speed brakes to counteract for.
 At 07:49:32 UTC, one of the pilots called out that the fasten seatbelt signs had been turned on.
-At 07:49:40 UTC the aircraft experienced a drop in vertical acceleration from +1.35G to -1.5G within 0.6 seconds, which likely caused unrestrained passengers to become airborne.
-At 07:49:41 UTC the vertical acceleration changed from -1.5G to +1.5G in 4 seconds, which would have caused airborne occupants to fall.
+At 07:49:40 UTC the aircraft experienced a drop in vertical acceleration from +1.35G to −1.5G within 0.6 seconds, which likely caused unrestrained passengers to become airborne.
+At 07:49:41 UTC the vertical acceleration changed from −1.5G to +1.5G in 4 seconds, which would have caused airborne occupants to fall.

 Through this 4.6 second sequence, the aircraft was recorded as dropping from 37362 feet to 37184 feet, a fall of 178 feet.
 The pilots manually controlled the aircraft for 21 seconds to stabilise the aircraft and re-engaged the autopilot at 07:50:05 UTC.
 The aircraft returned to its selected altitude of 37,000 feet at 07:50:23 UTC.
 The uncommanded increase in airspeed and altitude was likely due to an updraft.
 No further severe turbulence was encountered for the remaining flight to Bangkok.
 Flight International noted that "The latest interim reports suggest that the captain should have taken account of the fact that there was extensive convective activity close to the aircraft’s flightpath, and should have ordered crew and passengers to be strapped in rather than allowing a meal service to proceed."